 - STEM occupations such as

-environmental engineering and science technicians require an associate
+environmental engineering technicians require an associate

 degree and will experience faster than average job growth.